MOXA-ISD/developer-docs/docs/edge-appdev-south.md

 title: Southbound APP SDK
 ---

-In this quickstart you learn how to develop a data acquisition app(Southbound App) that meets thingspro needs.
+In this quickstart, you learn how to develop a data acquisition APP(Southbound APP) that meets thingspro needs.

 ## Overview